-The University of Kentucky, Procurement Services, reserves the right to terminate the resulting contract without cause with thirty (30) day written notice.
+The UK King's Daughters Medical Center, Procurement Services, reserves the right to terminate the resulting contract without cause with thirty (30) day written notice.
 Upon receipt by the contractor of a "notice of termination," the contractor shall discontinue all services with respect to the applicable contract.
 The cost of any agreed upon services provided by the contractor will be calculated at the agreed upon rate prior to a "notice of termination" and a fixed fee contract will be pro-rated (as appropriate).